CMS-Enterprise/AIEresearch/README.md

 ## Core Team

-An up-to-date list of core team members can be found in [MAINTAINERS.md](MAINTAINERS.md).
-At this time, the project is still building the core team and defining roles and responsibilities.
-We are eagerly seeking individuals who would like to join the community and help us define and fill these roles.
+A full list of contributors can be found on [https://github.com/CMS-Enterprise/AIEresearch/graphs/contributors](https://github.com/CMS-Enterprise/AIEresearch/graphs/contributors).

 ## Documentation Index
 See the README file in the `web_app` directory to see how to run the models.